When it comes to security, CCTV systems have become an integral part of many businesses and homes in recent years.

 2- Storage Capacity

-One of the key differences between NVR and DVR in a CCTV system is the storage capacity.
+One key difference between NVRs and DVRs in a CCTV system is storage capacity.

-NVRs are capable of recording higher-resolution videos with larger file sizes, while DVRs are limited to recording standard-definition footage.
+NVRs can record higher-resolution video with larger file sizes, while DVRs are limited to standard-definition footage.

 As a result, NVRs typically have higher storage capacity than DVRs – up to 16 terabytes compared to 2 or 4 terabytes for DVRs.